The Best Competitive Intelligence Articles This Year

 - Suggestion: Collect a wider range of data and work to gain a clear understanding of successes and failures.

-- Suggestion: Determine what you are great at that both reaches and resonates for your customers.
-Look at others who also possess that strength and see what they are doing that works.
+- Suggestion: Determine what you are great at that both reaches and resonates with your customers.
+Look at others who also possess that strength and see what they’re doing that works.

 Competitive Intelligence Does Not Equal Corporate Espionage

 I particularly enjoyed this last post because I have also come across the counter argument.
-For instance, this article titled “Is Competitive Intelligence Good for Business,” (posted on the Cranfield University – School of Management website) references a study that points to competitive intelligence as an ethically questionable activity.
-I would argue that while there will always be instances of organizations using shady practices to gain privileged information that is not the norm and to suggest that it is does a huge disservice to the profession.
-True “competitive intelligence” professionals take great pleasure in their ability to transform seemingly innocuous information into actionable insight and do not need to stoop to unethical behavior.
+For instance, an article titled “Is Competitive Intelligence Good for Business,” (posted on the Cranfield University – School of Management website) references a study that points to competitive intelligence as an ethically questionable activity.
+I would argue that while there will always be instances of organizations using shady practices to gain privileged information it’s not the norm.
+Suggesting it is does a huge disservice to the profession.
+True “competitive intelligence” professionals take great pride in their ability to transform seemingly innocuous information into actionable insight and don’t need to stoop to unethical behavior.

-Have you seen other articles that should be added to this list?
+Have you seen other great competitive intelligence articles?
 If so, please bring them to my attention!
 I would love to hear from you.